ujwal-narayan/Clubs-Website/readme.md

 6. If you want to add more than one picture make a seperate entry in `activities,yml

+## Modifying homepage

+1. Go to `layouts/your_club/index.html` and modify the files over there
+2. Go to `data\your_club\homepage.yml` and modify the Hugo variables from there.
+3. Make sure to go to `layouts/partials/club_name/header.html` and change the home path to your club name from `club_name` The names and the rest are pretty self-explanatory.
+In case you don't like it, you are free to rewrite `index.html` however you like as a normal html file.
+6. Make sure to have the latest version Hugo installed.
+I'm currently running v0.59.1.

 ## Adding events to your club

 1. Take a look at data.

+## Issues or Doubts

+Raise a GitHub issue, and I'll get back to you within a day.